userclassgit/expanding-text-animation/README.md

 }
 ```

 And that’s how you create this cool text expansion effect.
-Hope you find this tutorial informative.
+I hope you find this tutorial informative and helpful.